seetadev/Eth-Maintenance/README.md

 XMTP: We are implementing XMTP Chat for Machine administrators in a particular region with CyberConnect functions.
 Please visit the implementation link: https://drive.google.com/drive/u/1/folders/1sv4FCXvUhETwN7iRXy6nzBoFYsVO5Z-0

 Tableland: We are using Tableland for implementing incident notes maintained by machine administrators.
 Please visit Incident Notes powered by Tableland at the github repo link.

+Spark: ZK SparkLend wallet supports operations like the signing of the transaction and other cryptographic operations across multiple platforms and blockchains that improve the overall usability and interoperability using SparkLend, Conduits and MakerDAO features.
+We used Zokrates for building the ZK SparkLend Wallet.

+Cross chain lending platform using SparkLend: We can supply collateral and borrow sDAI tokens from a satellite chain to a fork of Ethereum's mainnet using Spark Conduits and SparkLend.

+MakerDAO developer tooling for providing government subsidies for greener fuel and pollution check credits.
+Government organizations can send sDAI crypto from source-chain to destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with sDAI token.

+Please visit the demo at https://drive.google.com/drive/u/1/folders/1LOA4q6TXw6df7T40rYvNsp8F-FMpKKp1